 After various different challenges, let me set clear my position on racism.
 After a google search of the definition of racism the above appears, to base a phronetic definition of something so complex on a dictionary definition is fickle.
 Using the dictionary in this way is also problematic with the inception of its very concept.
 (More here in this great article https://everydayfeminism.com/2015/01/reverse-oppression-cant-exist/)

-Reverse racism does not exist.
-I cannot say this enough.
+Reverse racism does not exist; I cannot say this enough.
 All oppression is when people from a collective exert their power over another.
 When I’m saying power, I’m talking systematic and systemic power.
-That means that member of the global majority can hate white people all they want, the chances of them impacting of their life chances, the healthcare they receive, the judicial system, even abuse in the street, etc. is minimal.
+That means that members of the global majority can hate white people all they want, the chances of them impacting of their life chances, the healthcare they receive, the judicial system, even abuse in the street, etc. is minimal.

 What do members of the global majority face?
 UCAS has admitted it has more ‘work to do’ because black students are 22 times more likely to have their university applications investigated.
 2675/260,550 black applicants investigated compared to 995/2,127,965 white applications.
 Just look at those numbers, let it digest, this is the body in charge of the gateway to university.